URGENT UPDATE: 5.1.21

 Thank you for your support and understanding as we cope with our current ‘new normal’ under the Covid regulations .
 Routines in school have all been adapted in line with government guidance.
 Consequently, we are washing hands regularly throughout the day and whenever we leave or enter the classroom, with both hand sanitiser and soap and water.
 Equipment, resources and tables are also being cleaned throughout the day too.
 As a school, we now have staggered starts, break times, lunchtimes and end of day routines to limit our access with other ‘bubbles.’
 Year 5 are in a ‘bubble’ with Year 4, for times when their paths cross during the day.

-PE will be on Monday afternoons and Thursday morning.
+PE will be on Wednesday and Friday afternoon.
 It will be outdoor PE, so trainers are essential.
 Please send your child's PE kit in on the Monday.
 Dirty or wet kit can be taken home on Fridays- if necessary- so they can be washed ready for the following week.

 Blue/black trainers, a white tee-shirt, spare socks, a track-suit ( for colder weather), a spare plastic bag with trainers: all named, please.